 D. Jimerson

-Ed.D 891 - Higher Education Assessment.
+Ed.D 947 - Seminar in Higher Education

 The course is a follow up to Practical Research I. The student is asked to perform a preliminary literature review.
 Practical Research II involves methods of literature selection where students employ different modes of literature scanning.
 Students must also propose a research methodology.